-2. VirtCloud Design
+3 VirtCloud Design

 We describe analysis and design of VirtCloud system in this section.
-We start with design considerations (DC) that reflect usage patterns of the system and practical restrictions, followed with an overview of the architecture.
+Design Considerations (DCs) reflect use cases discussed in Section 2 and describe them more technically.
+DCs also outline some additional practical restrictions of the system.
+The list of DCs is followed with an overview of the architecture.

-2.1.
-Design Considerations
+3.1 Design Considerations